python/cpython/Doc/extending/embedding.rst

 Freezing Modules in Manually Embedded Python
 ============================================

-While it is possible to use frozen modules in embedded python if the main module is also frozen.
+It is possible to use frozen modules in embedded Python if the main module is also frozen.
 It seems people are bitten when they don't have their main module frozen and use ``PyRun_SimpleString`` that contains their main module(s) but also depend on an frozen module (like the ``__hello__`` module).
 However if we